 South Burlington is a somewhat ethnically-diverse city.
 The people who call South Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Burlington residents report their race to be White, followed by Asian.
-Important ancestries of people in South Burlington include English, French , French Canadian, and German.
+Important ancestries of people in South Burlington include English, German, French , and French Canadian.

 The most common language spoken in South Burlington is English.
 Other important languages spoken here include French and Spanish.